Sergei and Oleg play in the park with a colourful kite

 Cost

-Your health insurance is likely to get more expensive as you get older, as you're more likely to make a claim.
+Health insurance prices are likely to be more expensive as you get older because you’re more likely to make a claim.

 What our expert says...

 “News of huge NHS waiting lists has naturally prompted a renewed interest in private health insurance.
-But don't forget that many procedures need to be carried out in fully equipped NHS settings anyway, and that health insurance offers far more than just queue-jumping, including valuable benefits that are under-used.
+But don't forget that many procedures need to be carried out in fully equipped NHS settings anyway.
+Health insurance offers far more than just queue-jumping, including valuable benefits that are under-used.

-For example, many policies now offer telephone-based mental health support as standard that you, and even family members that don't have their own policy, can access as often as you like, for free.”
+For example, many policies now offer telephone-based mental health support as standard.
+It’s a free service that you, and even family members who don't have their own policy, can access as often as necessary.”

 What do I need to get a health insurance quote?